FusionAuth/fusionauth-site/site/_posts/2023-01-12-what-happens-after-authentication-event.md

 ### Token Validation

-Each API validates the token.
-They should check:
+Validating the access tokens is critical to building your application correctly.
+In the diagram below, each API validates the token presented by the client.

+{% plantuml source: _diagrams/blogs/after-authorization-code-grant/validating-tokens.plantuml, alt: "Zooming in on token valiation." %}

+The APIs should validate:

 * the signature
-* expiration time (the `exp` claim)
+* the expiration time (the `exp` claim)
-* not valid before time (the `nbf` claim)
+* the not valid before time (the `nbf` claim)
-* audience (the `aud` claim)
+* the audience (the `aud` claim)
-* issuer (the `iss` claim)
+* the issuer (the `iss` claim)
 * any other specific claims

-All of these should be validated before handing back any data or allowing any functionality.
-In fact, they should be validated before any additional processing is done, because if any of these checks fail, the requester is unknown.
+All of these should be validated as soon as the request is received.
+They should be validated before any additional processing is done, because if any of these checks fail, the requester is an unknown quantity.

 The signature and standard claims checks can and should be done with a language specific open source library, such as [fusionauth-jwt (Java)](https://github.com/fusionauth/fusionauth-jwt), [node-jsonwebtoken (JavaScript)](https://github.com/auth0/node-jsonwebtoken), or [golang-jwt (golang)](https://github.com/golang-jwt/jwt).
 Checking other claims is business logic and should be handled by the API developer.